A Just Transition framework is required to head off the climate denying Right

 These support elements go well beyond the conceptualisation of the individual as merely needing income security to maintain current consumption levels.

-The Just Transition framework provides a dynamic environment to allow an individual, their families, their regions to make adjustments that will enhance their future prospects.
+The Just Transition framework provides a dynamic environment to allow an individual, their families, and their regions to make adjustments that will enhance their future prospects.

 Conclusion